-#8 Updated by Andrew Forgue about 3 years ago
+#8 Updated by Andrew Forgue over 3 years ago

 What if the fact depends on facts in different directories?
 How do you ensure those get loaded in the right order?
 IMHO, other facter issues aside I don’t think Facts should depend on load order, they should be located in a file with the name of the fact as the filename.
 Fact.value already searches the search path for factname.rb to load it.

-#9 Updated by Paul Nasrat about 3 years ago
+#9 Updated by Paul Nasrat over 3 years ago

 The thinking for 2.0 is to completely rework the load system anyway, as noted by the reporter it is fragile and obtuse to fact developers.

 However just sorting here doesn’t make sense – what we want is a well defined set of core facts with coherent meaning (see architecture fact discussion amongst others) and a reliable way of stating dependencies/loading.

 However this patch does get us incrementally there – by adding a sort, we could potentially then add a custom sort to order the core first.
 I’d want to look at this in a bit more depth – Rick can you mail this to list using the instructions below, I find larger design discussions over email easier to deal with than a textbox in a redmine.